nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Use case: UC19 - Add a task with a specified event date**

+Similar to UC18, except the deadline is an event date.

+**Use case: UC20 - Edit a task**

 **MSS**

-1. User requests to create an event with the specified event date
-2.  tApp creates the task and stores it in the task list
-3.  tApp displays the task list with the task that was just created

-    Use case ends.

-**Extensions**

-* 1a.
-The task name is empty.

-    * 1a1. tApp displays an error message stating that the task name is invalid

-      Use case ends.

-* 1b.
-The format of the event date is incorrect.

-    * 1b1. tApp displays an error message requesting the user to follow the correct event date format

-      Use case ends.

-**Use case: UC20 - Delete a task**

-**MSS**

 1. User requests to view the list of tasks
 2.  tApp displays all the tasks currently in the list
-3. User requests to delete a specific task from the list of tasks
+3. User requests to edit a specific task from the list of tasks
-4.  tApp deletes the task
+4.  tApp edits the task
 5.  tApp displays the task list

     Use case ends.